lfrancis/CeeS-Cntrl/README.md

 **Reaper**: TBD

 ## Operational Tips
 CeeS remembers received CC messages until they are overwritten or the synth is turned off.
-If you find things out of sync, save your current patch, power-cycle your CS to clear its memory, and then reload the previously saved patch to restore to a stable state.
+If you find things out of sync, save your current patch, power-cycle your CS to clear its memory, and then reload the previously saved patch to restore to a repeatable state.